 Grades 1 – 5: We offer traditional classroom instruction, as well as an online program using the Faith and Life curriculum available through MyCatholicFaithDelivered.com.
 Classes are on Monday, 6:00-7:00 PM, Junior School Building.
 For the 1st and 2nd grades we supplement the regular curriculum with The Catechesis of the Good Shepherd.

 Grades 6, 7, & 8: Our students work at home each week, with the text and activity books, or with the Faith and Life curriculum available through MyCatholicFaithDelivered.com.
 As part of the curriculum, the 6th, 7th, and 8th grade students attend the family holy hour each Friday night, and meet once a month for other liturgical events.

 The Atrium at St. Michael

-We currently offer a session of Level 1 Atrium (ages 4 – 6) at St. Michael on Tuesday mornings, from 10 – 11:30 AM, and Tuesday afternoons, from 1:00 – 2:30 PM.
+We currently offer a session of Level 1 Atrium (ages 4 – 6) on Tuesday mornings, from 10 – 11:30 AM, and Tuesday afternoons, from 1:00 – 2:30 PM.
 For our older students, we offer a session of Level 3 Atrium (ages 9 – 12) on Wednesday afternoons, from 1 – 2:45 PM.
 Visit The Catechesis of the Good Shepherd to learn more.

 Students meet as a group to explore the Bible using The Teen Timeline study program by Ascension Press, and to study Church History using works written by Catholic historians such as Warren Carroll (founder of Christendom College) and non-Catholic historians such as Rodney Stark.
 Students are also introduced to apologetics using the Catholic apologetics course in religion by Fr.
 John Laux.
 Meetings are on Sunday, 7:00-8:00 PM, All Purpose Room.
 Tuition is not charged for our young adult program.